jhc-systems/debezium-connector-ibmi/README.md

 Unusually we have the incorrect CCSID on all our tables and the data is forced into the tables with the wrong encoding

 This issue should really be corrected and the data translated but with thousands of tables and many clients all configured incorrectly this is a huge job with significant risk.
-Instead we have an additional pair of settings from_ccsid which is the ccsid on the table and to_ccsid which will use this ccsid instead - this is for the entire system and all tables.
+Instead we have an additional pair of settings from.ccsid which is the ccsid on the table and to.ccsid which will use this ccsid instead - this is for the entire system and all tables.

 ## The list of connectors